farhaanshaikh19/coding_challenge/README.md

 ## Install:

+- Developed for Python 3.6.10

-You can use a virtual environment (conda, venv, etc):
+### You can use the setup_venv.sh shell script to install the virtual environment (requires pyenv to be installed)
 ```
-conda env create -f environment.yml
-source activate user-profiles
+sh setup_venv.sh
 ```

-Or just pip install from the requirements file
+### Or just pip install from the requirements file
 ```
 pip install -r requirements.txt
 ```